AntoineCl/Opinion-mining/README.md

 your computer.

 To obtain good result, we recommend setting 'threshold' to 0.2 .
-Size of vocabulary sould depend of corpus size.
+Size of vocabulary should depend of corpus size.
 We recommend setting 'max_voc_size' between 300 (for small learning set) and 5000 (for very big learning set).
 The same you should activate 'corpus_bool' only with medium or big learning set.